JohT/search-menu-ui/COMMANDS.md

 Overview of the commands to test, run and build this project as well as those that were used to setup it.

+## Most important commands for development:
+- `npm install` Installs all dependencies and creates the folder `node_modules`, that is needed for all following commands.
+- `npm run package` Ready to publish build incl. test, coverage, doc generation, dev+prod build
+- `npm login` + `npm publish` To publish a new release.
+Be sure to run npm run package first.

 ## Commands to test, run and build the project:
-- `npm install` Installs all dependencies and creates the folder `node_modules`, that is needed for all following commands.
 - `npm run package` Runs all steps incl. test, coverage, doc generation and build
 - `npm run coverage` Run all unit tests (using jasmine) **with** reporting coverage (using nyc/istanbul)
 - `npm test` Only all unit tests (using jasmine) **without** coverage report